The museum is closed for exhibition installation.

 Food & Drink

-Food and drink are not permitted inside the interim museum—including water bottles and beverages with lids.
+Food and drink are not permitted inside the interim museum—including water bottles, beverages with lids, candy, and chewing gum.

 Press & Moka Coffeehouse is located adjacent to Airport Tower.
 For a quick bite, beverage, or meal, Trade Market Place is within walking distance (.5 miles) and University Town Center is located 2.5 miles from Langson IMCA and across from UCI's main campus.